-Once your original payday loan is repaid, take a careful look at the rest of your debts.
+Once you repay your original payday loan, take a careful look at the rest of your debts.
 Write down what’s owing to your creditors and see if any other payments are past due.
 If you can afford to make your regular payments on those debts, continue doing this.

 Step Six: Rinse and Repeat

 Continue borrowing small, easily manageable amounts of money from your payday lender to help pay off any of your unpaid debts.
-As those are paid off, your credit rating will start to improve.
-Your creditors are forced to report that the debts are now paid, which improves your score.
+As you pay off your debts, your credit rating will start to improve.
+Your creditors will have to report that your debts have been paid, which will, in turn, improve your score.